Does 100% Wool Rug Shed?

 So, the conclusion here makes it imperative to buy a 100% wool rug.
 If you don’t get a pure wool rug, at least buy one that has the highest percentage of wool at least.

-Your 100% Wool Rug Will Shed Too:
+Your 100% Wool Rug Will Shed Too

 You have a rug made of 100% wool.
 So, you can now sit for a moment and breath in comfort.
 But, wait!

-Unfortunately, the irony is that you cannot have a wool rug that won’t shed.
+The irony is that you cannot have a wool rug that won’t shed.
 Your 100% wool rug will shed eventually.

 The failure of adhesive is the main reason for a rug to shed.
 But there are other factors like no vacuuming, no cleaning, lots of stress on the rug, etc.